Skip to main content

 Urine Culture

-A urine culture supports athletes in maintaining urinary health.
+A urine culture supports active individuals in maintaining urinary health.
 Dehydration during intense training can increase UTI susceptibility, and certain supplements may alter urinary pH.
 Culture testing ensures accurate diagnosis when symptoms arise.

 Learn more